limikael/tinp/README.md

 So why create such a thing?
 First, I want to say that I do understand that I deliberatly miss the point with Promises, as explained in [this](https://blog.domenic.me/youre-missing-the-point-of-promises/) article.
 Promises is a beautiful concept.
-But I find it beautiful kind of in the same way as LISP is beautiful.
+But I find that it is beautiful, kind of in the same way as LISP is beautiful.
 That is to say, it is beautiful, but that beauty does not neccesarily imply _usefulness_.
-I do like the syntax with the `then` however, and I found myself frequently use it for what is referred to in the article as _callback aggregation_.
-So I decided to create this little thing to only do that.
+I do like the syntax with  `then` however, and I found myself frequently use it for what is referred to in the article as _callback aggregation_.
+So I decided to create this little thing to do that and only that.

 Why not rely on a full implementation, even if I just use a subset?
 This is because, if I used for example [Q](https://github.com/kriskowal/q), it would look like this: